 Although there are many versions of the surgical simulation devices, we have included the three devices that are most applicable to our client's problem.
 The first of these devices is the Robotic Surgical Simulator (RoSS) manufactured by Simulated Surgical Systems (see Figure 4).
-This virtual reality surgical simulator is specifically geared to enabling surgeons to become talented at using the Da Vinci surgical robot.
+This virtual reality surgical simulator is specifically geared to enabling surgeons to become proficient at using the Da Vinci surgical robot.
 This device allows surgeons to practice a wide variety of surgeries; however, endoscopic third ventriculoscopy is not currently one of the available choices.
+The cost is also in the tens of thousands of dollars range, depending on the features that are desired.

 Sensimmer manufactured by Immersive Touch is another virtual surgical simulation device (see Figure 5).
 This product consists of a stereoscopic display with head and hand tracking devices to allow the surgeon to see and feel exactly what they would during actual surgery.
-As with the previous device, multiple practice surgeries are available, but endoscopic third ventriculoscopy is not a choice.
-This system is also very expensive and our client is looking for a cheaper option.
+As with the previous device, multiple practice surgeries are available, but endoscopic third ventriculoscopy is not an option.
+This system costs between \$200,000 and \$250,000.
+Our client is looking for a cheaper option.

 The final type of surgical simulator is a mechanical model manufactured by SimuLab Corporation called TraumaMan (see Figure 6).
-This surgical simulation dummy gives surgeons a life size fake person to practice surgeries on.
-This physical model does not include any surgeries related to the head or brain.